doug-letough/vindinium-curses_ui/README.md

 2 - Content:
 ------------

+    a - ai.py
- - ai.py                         The random A.I.
+        The random A.I.
 This is where to put your A.I code

+    b - bot.py
- - bot.py                        The bot object source code.
+        The bot object source code.
 Collects data processed.

+    c - CHANGELOG.TXT
- - CHANGELOG.TXT                 The changelog, you may read it.
+        The changelog, you may read it.

+    d - client.py
- - client.py                     The client source code used to connect to game server
+        The client source code used to connect to game server

+    e - vindinium_curses_ui.png
- - vindinium_curses_ui.png       A screenshots of the running U.I
+        A screenshots of the running U.I

+    f - vindinium_curses_ui_menu.png
- - vindinium_curses_ui_menu.png  Some screenshots of the setup menus
+        Some screenshots of the setup menus

+    g - game.py
- - game.py                       Source code used to process data sent by the server
+        Source code used to process data sent by the server

+    h - LICENCE.TXT
- - LICENCE.TXT                   A copy of the W.T.F.P.L
+        A copy of the W.T.F.P.L

+    i - README.md
- - README.md                     This file
+        This file

+    j - TODO.TXT
- - TODO.TXT                      The famous TODO list
+        The famous TODO list

+    k - ui.py
- - ui.py                         The curses U.I. source code
+        The curses U.I. source code

 3 - Goal: